-- Step 1: Open the SPSS datasheet and feed the data as per the instruction given in Experiment No. 1 - Step 2: Click Analyze to get the sub menu - Step 3: Now click Compare Means → Paired Sample t-Test from the Analyze sub menu to get the dialogue box; - Step 4: Holding Shift Key (or) Ctrl Key to select two variables and shift them to Paired Variable(s) list box by clicking \(\begin{center} \begin{center} - Step 5: Click Options button to get the dialogue box. - Step 6: Keeping the default value of Confidence Interval Percentage \rightarrow click Continue button to go to the previous dialogue box \rightarrow and then click OK to execute command. - Step 7: The output will appear in the output viewer window.
+Step 1: Open the SPSS datasheet and feed the data as per the instruction given in Experiment No. 1

+Step 3: Now click Compare Means \rightarrow Paired Sample t-Test from the Analyze sub - menu to get the dialogue box;

+Step 4: Holding Shift Key (or) Ctrl Key to select two variables and shift them to Paired Variable(s) list box by clicking button in the centre.

+Step 5: Click Options button to get the dialogue box.

+Step 6: Keeping the default value of Confidence Interval Percentage \rightarrow click Continue button to go to the previous dialogue box \rightarrow and then click OK to execute command.
+Step 7: The output will appear in the output viewer window.